paveletto99/rust-microservices-sandbox/README.md

 >
 >With **kind** you can create as many **Kubernetes Clusters** you want also outside this project and of different type like **Multi-node clusters** (***one control-plane*** and ***many worker node***) or **Control-plane HA** (***multiple control-plane in HA*** and ***many worker node*** )
 >
->You can use above configurazion file for storing in one separate place the configurations of all **Kubernetes Clusters** created and managed with **kind**
+>You can use above configuration file for storing in different separate places the configurations of all **Kubernetes Clusters** created and managed with **kind**
 >
 >
 >The path to this configuration file must be exported into an environment variable to be able to interact with the **Kubernetes Clusters**